 - a.
 The lateral extremities of the Front Wing assembly (the Front Wing Endplates) must be situated within the volume RV-FWEP. - b.
 The surface RS-FWEP-FP must be entirely covered by the Front Wing Endplates when viewed from above. - c.
 The surface RS-FWEP-MIN must be entirely covered by the Front Wing Endplates when viewed from the side. - d.
-The leading edge of the Front Wing Endplate below Z=300 must have a minimum radius of 15.0mm when viewed from outboard and a minimum radius of 5.0mm when viewed from inboard, assessed normal to the leading edge.
-All remaining edges of the Front Wing e.
+The leading edge of the Front Wing Endplate between Z=100 and Z=300 must have a minimum radius of 15.0mm when viewed from outboard and a minimum radius of 5.0mm when viewed from inboard, assessed normal to the leading edge.
+All remaining edges of the Front Wing Endplate must be at least 10mm thick and have a minimum radius of 5mm to prevent tyre damage to other cars.

+e.
 The Front Wing Endplates must be directly attached to the homologated Front Wing Main Plane (meaning no other parts are allowed between the homologated Front Wing Main Plane and the Front Wing Endplate).